Where Do Top College Graduates Start Their Careers?

 A study looks at the mobility of students after they complete their college degree.

 By Jeff Bellinghausen

-In a recent paper, the United States Small Business Administration posits that high-achieving graduates of colleges and universities tend to move from the state where they got their college degree to states with higher gross state product growth.
+Where do high-achievers find jobs?
+According to a report by the United States Small Business Administration, many graduates of colleges and universities tend to move from the state where they got their college degree to states with higher gross state product growth.

 The Paper’s Findings